ibm-cloud-docs/hs-crypto/FAQs-operations.md

 If you don't have an {{site.data.keyword.cloud_notm}} account, create a Lite account first by going to [{{site.data.keyword.Bluemix_notm}}](https://cloud.ibm.com/login){: external} and clicking **Create an {{site.data.keyword.Bluemix_notm}} account**.
 And then [upgrade it to a Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-upgrading-account).
 You can also [apply your promo code](/docs/billing-usage?topic=billing-usage-applying-promo-codes) if you have one.
 For more information about {{site.data.keyword.cloud_notm}} accounts, see [FAQs for accounts](/docs/account?topic=account-accountfaqs).

 The service can be provisioned quickly by following instructions in [Provisioning service instances](/docs/hs-crypto?topic=hs-crypto-provision).
-However, in order to perform key management and cryptographic operations, you need to initialize service instances first by using [{{site.data.keyword.cloud_notm}} TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) or the [Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities) by using smart cards.
+However, in order to perform key management and cryptographic operations, you need to [initialize service instances](/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode) first by using {{site.data.keyword.cloud_notm}} TKE CLI plug-in or the Management Utilities.

 ## How to initialize {{site.data.keyword.hscrypto}} service instances?
 {: #faq-how-to-initialize}